 Easy Scaling of Database Compute Resources

-With a few clicks in the AWS Management Console, you can scale the compute and memory resources powering your production cluster up or down by creating new replica instances of the desired size, or by removing instances.
+With a few clicks in the Amazon Web Services Management Console, you can scale the compute and memory resources powering your production cluster up or down by creating new replica instances of the desired size, or by removing instances.
 Compute scaling operations typically complete in a few minutes.

 Storage that Automatically Scales